fera0013/FullStackWebDevelopment/MovieTrailerWebsite/readme.txt

-Run MovieTrailerWebsite.py to start a website displaying several movies.
+Run MovieTrailerWebsite.py to start a website displaying info about several movies.